ccarrero-sf/cortex_agents_summit/README.md

 ```
 ### IMAGE Documents

-Now let's process the images we have for our bikes and skies.
-We are going to use COMPLETE multi-modeal function asking for an image description and classification.
-We add it into the DOCS_CHUNKS_TABLE where we also have the PDF documentation:
+Now let's process the images we have for our bikes and skis.
+We are going to use the COMPLETE multi-modal function asking for an image description and classification.
+We will add this information into the DOCS_CHUNKS_TABLE where we also have the PDF documentation:

 ```SQL
 insert into DOCS_CHUNKS_TABLE (relative_path, chunk, chunk_index, category)